-No parrots or pirate hats required to dive this gorgeous Belize atoll, though the pirates are no longer around to welcome you!
+No parrots or pirate hats are required to dive into this gorgeous Belize atoll, though the pirates are no longer around to welcome you!

 According to “Moon Belize” author Lebawit Lily Girma, one doesn’t need to travel to a large island to enjoy the world’s best diving experience, which is why Glover’s Reef Atoll in Southern Belize has become a popular destination for vacationers.